juusoselin/JAMK/CyberTrust/Readme.md

 # Cyber Trust

-This repo contains some of the tools and scripts for HPE VAN SDN Controllers and HPE Network Protectors REST API I used during the research period in the Cyber Trust research project, under the work package 3, "Security in New Network Technologies".
+This repo contains some of the tools and scripts I wrote and used during the research period in the Cyber Trust research project.
+Since our work package was called "Security in New Network Technologies", this research focused on software-defined-networks (SDN), hence these tools are mostly created for HPEs commercial SDN products.

 Read more about Cyber Trust: